shiv19/mcp-ionic-cli/README.md

-# Angular CLI MCP Server 🅰️
+# Ionic CLI MCP Server ⚡

-A Model Context Protocol server that provides Angular CLI and workspace automation capabilities.
-This server enables LLMs and agents to interact with Angular projects, generate components/services, add packages, create new workspaces, and run custom architect targets via the Angular CLI.
+A Model Context Protocol server that provides Ionic CLI automation capabilities.
+This server enables LLMs and agents to interact with Ionic projects, generate pages/components/services, add native platforms, build and serve apps, and manage Ionic projects via the Ionic CLI.

 ## Features

+- Run `ionic start` to create new Ionic projects with various templates and frameworks
-- Run `ng generate` to scaffold Angular artifacts (components, services, etc.)
+- Run `ionic generate` to scaffold Ionic/Angular artifacts (pages, components, services, etc.)
-- Run `ng add` to add packages to your Angular workspace
+- Run `ionic capacitor add` to add native platforms (iOS, Android) to your project
-- Run `ng new` to create new Angular workspaces
-- Run `ng run` to execute custom architect targets
+- Run `ionic build` to build your app for different platforms and engines
+- Run `ionic serve` to start a development server with live reload
-- Run `ng update` to update Angular packages and dependencies
+- Run `ionic info` to get project and environment information

 - All via the Model Context Protocol (MCP) for agent/LLM integration